pSUNSET/Pytlin/README.md

 ### MutableKwargs

-Sometimes, we would like to use a kwargs-like map or dict without a parameter.
-What we want to do is use a more convenient map or dict with string keys and values.
+Sometimes, we would like to use a kwargs-like map or dict which is a more convenient map or dict with string keys and values.
-But the element in `Kwargs` is immutable, we can't use it smoothly.
+But the elements in `Kwargs` are all immutable, we need `MutableKwargs` instead.

-Now, we need `MutableKwargs`.
+For example:

 ```kotlin
 import net.psunset.pytlin.collections.mutableKwargsOf